rails/solid_queue/README.md

 ### Single database configuration

-It's also possibile to use one single database for both production data:
+It's also possible to use one single database for both production data:

 1. Copy the contents of `db/queue_schema.rb` into a normal migration and delete `db/queue_schema.rb`
 2. Remove `config.solid_queue.connects_to` from `production.rb`